Vukodlok/FreeCodeCamp-Projects/README.md

 - Questionnaire - Project from FCC's Relational Database course using bash to create a basic script that asks questions and reads user input.
 - Counter - Project from FCC's Relational Database course using bash to create a basic script that counts down a timer given a user input for the starting value.
 - Bingo - Project from FCC's Relational Database course using bash to create a basic script that outputs a random bingo number.
+- Fortune - Project from FCC's Relational Database course using bash to create a basic script that asks the user for a question and then outputs a random response like a Magic 8 Ball.